VSEScala/Scala-Dining/CreditManagement/README.md

 It is possible to archive transactions when this is needed.
-However this is not implemented as it should never be necessary.
+However this is not yet implemented as it should never be necessary.
 When this appears to be necessary, it can be done using a procedure which replaces a set of transactions with a summary transaction that has the same net amount as for the transaction set.
 The transaction set should not be discarded but instead it should be moved to an archival table.